Services Feature

 appointment.ended_atby service duration - Generates forms for the added service

-- Updates billing total
+- Updates appointment total

 VALUES ('Cervical Recovery Kit', 'time_based', NULL, TRUE, TRUE, 89);

--- Bundle the pillow with this plan
+-- Associate the pillow with this plan

 INSERT INTO service_plan_products (service_plan_id, product_id, quantity)